 Previous experience in art or design is NOT required.

 The complete application for the Pre-College Design program consists of the following:

 - Responses to the following essay prompts (300-500 words):

 - What do you hope to gain from participating in the Carnegie Mellon Pre-College program?

 - Why are you interested in studying design?

 Frequently Asked Questions

-Students will have access to computers in the public clusters on campus.
-Most students find it is convenient to have their own laptops, but it is not required.
+- Students will have access to computers in the public clusters on campus.
+While personal laptops are highly recommended, and most students find it is convenient to have their own laptops, it is not required.